MadMatcher/MadLib/docs/madlib-technical-guide.md

 ) -> Union[pd.DataFrame, SparkDataFrame]
 ```

-## Saving + Loading Functions
+### Saving and Loading Functions

-MadLib provides functions to help you save/load your generated features (from a call to create_features()).
-MadLib also provides functions to help you save/load DataFrames, no matter if they are Pandas or Spark DataFrames.
+MadLib provides functions to help you save/load features (e.g., the output of create_features()) and dataframes (e.g., the output of featurize()).

-### Features

 #### save_features(features, path)

-Save a list of feature objects to disk using pickle serialization.

 ```python
 from MadLib import save_features

 features: List[Callable]   # List of feature objects to save
 path: str                  # Path where to save the features file

 Returns: None
 ```
+This function saves a list of feature objects to disk using pickle serialization.

-**Case 1: Using Pandas on a Local Machine to save features**
+**Usage Examples:** If you use Pandas or Spark on a local machine to save features:
 ```python
 from MadLib import save_features